clarkngo/cjn-cpp/programming-labs-cs555/Module01/README.md

 ### Back to original branch
 - End of Program

+### Discussion / Future Improvements
+- function overloading won't work if need area for Triangle because of same number of parameters
+- use inheritance then virtual function for `area()`

 # Support
 Bug reports and feature requests can be filed with the rest for the Ruby on Rails project here: